practicalwriter/owncloud_quickstart/index.md

 The ownCloud Desktop App is available for Windows, Mac OS X, and  Linux.
 Windows and Mac OS X users can download the latest release from the [ownCloud download page](https://owncloud.com/desktop-app/).
 This page will walk you through the specifics of downloading and installing your installation.

-Linux users will need to add repository appropriate to their distribution, install and verify the signing key, and install the desktop app through their package manager.
+Linux users will need to add a repository appropriate to their distribution, install and verify the signing key, and install the desktop app through their package manager.

 ---

 **NOTE**

-Linux users need a password manager to login to the sync client automatically.
+Linux users need a password manager to log in to the sync client automatically.

 ---